Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 Can I install a ground source heat pump myself?

-No, it's not advisable.
-It has to be accepted that installing a ground source heat pump is not a DIY project.
+No, it's not advisable to install a ground source heat pump yourself as a DIY project.
 Installing both the heat pump and the ground array are technically complex tasks, best left to trained, experienced installers.

 What's more, to qualify for Boiler Upgrade Scheme, the system must be installed by an MCS-accredited supplier.

-Those well-versed in groundworks, or using a digger and dumper, may wish to dig the ground trenches for a horizontal array, but the installation should be left to the professionals.
-Digging boreholes for vertical arrays requires specialist equipment and should be left to the professionals too.
+Those well-versed in groundworks, or using a digger and dumper, may also wish to dig the ground trenches for a horizontal array themselves.
+Digging boreholes for vertical arrays requires specialist equipment and should always be left to the professionals.

 The key to installing a ground source heat pump is finding a trustworthy installer who will design and size your system and a good starting point is to choose a member of the GSHP Association and/or use a MCS registered installer.